Zanthoxylum nitidum: Taxonomy

 Shiny-leaf prickly-ash was first formally described in 1824 by William Roxburgh who gave it the name Fagara nitida and published the description in Flora Indica, or, descriptions of Indian plants.
 In 1824, de Candolle changed the name to Zanthoxylum nitidum in his book, Prodromus Systematis Naturalis Regni Vegetabilis.

 Distribution

 Zanthoxylum nitidum is found in India, South China, southeast Asia, and northern Australia.
 In Australia it grows in rainforest from sea level to an altitude of 400 m from the Daintree River south to Rockingham Bay.

 Uses

 Zanxthoxylum nitidum is used as an insecticide and a piscicide.

 In India and Nepal, the fruits are used as a condiment.
 However, the roots, leaves and fruit are poisonous, with as little as 40g of leaves considered to be a lethal dose.

-Zanthoxylum nitidum is one several species of Zanthoxylum that are used in traditional medicine in various parts of the world.

 Chemical constituents

 The plant contains the chemical compounds nitidine, toddalolactone, and chelerythrine.

 The essential oil, at least from some varieties, contains limonene and geraniol.